What is INBRE?

 Enhancing programs to train the next generation of biomedical researchers

 INBRE continues to build on its successful and popular Biomedical Students Pipeline Program to prepare students at primarily undergraduate institutions for transition to four-year research institutions and for entry into graduate school.
-During this funding cycle, INBRE is funding programs at Truckee Meadows Community College, College of Southern Nevada, Nevada State College and Great Basin College.
+During this funding cycle, INBRE is funding programs at Truckee Meadows Community College, College of Southern Nevada, Nevada State College, Great Basin College, Sierra Nevada College and Western Nevada College.
 INBRE will continue to fund undergraduate research opportunities by putting students in research labs and giving them critical hands-on research experience.
 These experiences are often the critical influence that inspires students to pursue research careers.
 Pipeline Program information.

 Collaborating with other Western IDeA States